bardhagashii/PersonalExpenseTracker/README.md

 The Personal Expense Tracker is a C# Web API application designed to help users manage their personal expenses.
 Users can add, categorize, delete, and view their expenses, as well as calculate total amounts per category.
 The app supports file-based persistence (via JSON serialization) and can load saved expenses on startup.
 Additionally, it includes features for filtering expenses by date range and supports in-memory storage for testing purposes.

--Instructions to Run the Application:
+1. Instructions to Run the Application:

 Clone or download the repository.